edjw/game-image-resizer/README.md

 ## To Do

-* make it easy for others to use: packaged up for mac/windows/etc with file picker instead of forcing use of games.txt
+* make it easy for others to use: packaged up for mac/windows/etc with a GUI and file picker instead of forcing use of games.txt